Winterports Travel Insurance

 Some insurers make pre-existing medical conditions an exclusion, which means you can still buy the policy and travel with the condition excluded, or you can declare the condition for consideration.

-There are specialist polices available if you can't satisfy the above.
+There are specialist policies available if you can't satisfy the above.
 However skiers are by and large relatively fit but surprisingly we still get 2 and half in every 100 making a claim for injury which represents the largest proportion of all claims under a Wintersports policy.

 So watch out for some annual policies especially the ‘free' ones with banks as they may not cover skiing.